Jared-Godar/codeup_notes/Fundamentals/mac_guide.md

 ### Drag and Drop**

-- Drag file to new location on the same disk
+- Drag file to a new location on the same disk
     - Default to move files to that location
     - Sometimes weird permission issues only allow you to copy from one area to another
     - `option + drag` will copy instead of move